Volunteer and Visitor Lab Use

 The agreement covers situations in which persons who are not formally associated with the University visit Northwestern laboratories and/or participate in activities there.
 Volunteers and visitors are defined as persons who have no formal affiliation with the University such as formal faculty, staff, research, or visiting scholar appointments or who are not enrolled in a formal degree or non-degree program sponsored by the University.
 Non-degree programs include the National High School Institute, the Center for Talent Development and the College Preparatory Program.

 The agreement form must be completed before a volunteer or visitor has access to laboratory facilities and equipment.
-Department should retain the original and fax one copy to the Office of Risk Management at 847-467-7475.
+The department should retain the original and email one copy to email@example.com.

 Lab Injury Protocol